blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 </Note>

-A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for multi-tenant commercial buildings.
+This project is a cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for multi-tenant commercial buildings.
 Four Rogowski coil sensors with per-channel active integrator circuits on a panel, a Blues Notecard Cell+WiFi, and a Notecarrier CX with its onboard Cygnet host — and a landlord gains per-tenant estimated interval energy (Wh), 15-minute blocked-average demand (W), and a per-channel fault bitmask every hour, on a data channel the tenants can neither see nor interfere with, without running a single network cable through the building.

 ## 1. Project Overview